dburgener/cascade/doc/TE.md

 }
 ```

-The derive function may also be given the keyword "all" instead of function
+The derive function may also be given the special character `*` instead of
-names to derive all conflicting functions from parent classes using this
+function names to derive all conflicting functions from parent classes using
-method.
-(This implies that the word "all" is reserved and cannot be used as a
-function name).
+this method.

 ### hint annotation